trezor/trezor-firmware/docs/ci/jobs.md

 Build of Core into UNIX emulator.
 Something you can run on your laptop.

 Frozen version.
-That means you do not need any other files to run it, it is just a single binary file.
-Run it using `micropython -m main`.
+That means you do not need any other files to run it, it is just a single binary file that you can execute directly.

 See [Emulator](../core/emulator/index.md) for more info.